gremlin/selinux-policies/README.md

 ## Configuration

-This policy creates a new SELinux process type `gremlin.process`, you must run your Gremlin containers under this type.
+This policy creates a new SELinux process type `gremlin.process`.
+You must run your Gremlin containers under this type.
 Use the section that corresponds to your runtime target.

 ### Configure: Docker